Elasticity

 Price Elasticity of Demand

-A gas station raises its price from $3.50 to $4.00 per gallon.
-Weekly sales fall from 10,000 gallons to 9,500.
-That is a 14.3% price hike (midpoint method) and only a 5.1% drop in quantity.
-The ratio of those two numbers gives us price elasticity of demand (Ed):
+Suppose a gas station increases its price from $3.50 to $4.00 a gallon.
+Weekly sales fall from 10,000 to 9,500 gallons.
+This is a price increase of 14.3% (using the midpoint method) and a quantity decrease of only 5.1%.
+The relationship between these two percentages is what economists refer to as price elasticity of demand (Ed):

 Ed = % change in quantity demanded / % change in price

-The AP Microeconomics exam expects you to use the midpoint method for calculations.
-It eliminates the problem of getting a different answer depending on which price-quantity pair you start from.
-The formulas: %ΔQ = (Q2 - Q1) / ((Q1 + Q2)/2) and %ΔP = (P2 - P1) / ((P1 + P2)/2).
+For AP exam calculations, you're expected to use the midpoint method, and the reason is that it avoids getting different answers depending on whether you start with the original or the new price and quantity.
+The formulas are: %ΔQ = (Q2 - Q1) / ((Q1 + Q2)/2), and %ΔP = (P2 - P1) / ((P1 + P2)/2).

 Elastic, Inelastic, and Unit Elastic